 Telecommuting -- An alternate work arrangement that allows employees to conduct some of their work away from the official work site.
 Under the Telecommuting Program, employees will be expected to have a regular in-person presence at the official work location.
 Employees should not expect to be approved to telecommute on a full-time or near full-time basis.
-The number of days and which days an individual employee may be allowed to telecommute is proposed by the employee in the application process and finally determined by management based on operational need.
+The number of days and which days an individual employee may be allowed to telecommute is determined by management based on operational need.
+Campuses should give consideration to the employee's suggestion of which and how many days to telecommute per pay period.
 However, the maximum allowable days per pay period that may be approved for telecommuting is 5 (five) workdays and in no event will an employee telecommute for their full obligation.